 Yes, the California Grill Brunch is something you will want to include in your plans for a future trip.
-Unfortunately, these types of dining experiences have yet to reopen.
+But, unfortunately, these types of dining experiences have yet to reopen.

 Thankfully, the restaurant is open every night for dinner.
-Anyone looking for that one special dining venue at Disney will want to do their best to secure a reservation here.
-They can be very difficult to come by.
+Anyone looking for that one unique dining venue at Disney will want to do their best to secure a reservation here.
+They can be tough to come by.

-If you are wanting to do the California Grill Brunch when it returns, you can read about a few of my past experiences here.
+If you want to do the California Grill Brunch when it returns, you can read about a few of my past experiences here.